tylerjaquish3/ffb/README.md

     - Any major trends in recent years?
     - Highest/lowest score against opponent
         - This year, last year, all time?
+    - Revenge game?
+    - how many times 1st place plast last place

 Current season stats
+    - Major outliers
-    - Major outliers (ex: only team to not have a rush TD)
+        - (ex: only team to not have a rush TD)
-    - Revenge game? (last 5 weeks only)
+        - (ex: more int than 5 teams combined)
-    - Match projections
+    - Matchup projections
     - Play optimal lineup

 Fun facts
     - new leader for a long term category

+Generic league ideas
+    - no one is mathematically eliminated
+    - everyone has drafted Joe Flacco except Ben
+    - odds of making playoffs

 $managersInOrder = ['Tyler', 'AJ', 'Gavin', 'Matt', 'Cameron', 'Andy', 'Everett', 'Justin', 'Cole', 'Ben'];